James Simpson (Canadian politician): Religion

 Simpson was a Methodist and Christian socialist who became active with the Epworth League movement at the age of 16 ultimately becoming president of the Epworth League Toronto Conference.
 He also served as president of the Toronto Methodist Young People's Union and the Toronto Methodists' Cycling Union.
 Simpson was intensely anti-Catholic which cost him the support of the Toronto Star.
 When he ran for re-election as mayor in 1936 this contributed to his defeat.

 Death

-Simpson was killed in 1938 when his car crashed into a streetcar.
+Simpson had a very public death when the car he was driving collided into a streetcar at the intersection of Spadina Avenue and Harbour Street.
+People rushed to save the victims but they ultimately died at Saint Michael's Hospital within a few hours of the crash.